In fall 2016, the Multicultural Resource Center launched an official support initiative for undocumented and DACA students at Oberlin College.

-Some outcomes for our first year include:
+Some outcomes since then include:

-- Creating an online resource page for undocumented students
+- Updated online resources for undocumented students

-- Implementing an Undocumented Student Speakers Series
+- The Undocumented Student Speakers Series

-- Creating an informal mentoring/advising program
+- Informal mentoring/advising program

 - Oberlin considers undocumented applicants as domestic applicants.

-Find more information about the admissions process.
+Find more information about the admissions process

 - Oberlin partners with Golden Door Scholars , an organization that provides scholarships for undocumented students and DACA students.

-- The town of Oberlin has been a “Sanctuary City” since 2009
+- The town of Oberlin has been a “Sanctuary City” since 2009.

 History of undocumented activism on campus